Recent research found that a mere 55% of organizations believe that their L&D efforts are “well-aligned with their company’s overarching strategy.”

 Strategic Collaborative L&D

 It’s probably fair to say that every business leader is now on board with the importance of learning and development, as a concept.
-They know it is the key to a productive workforce.
+They know that they probably need a learning management system, and that whatever that system houses is the key to a productive workforce.

 However, it’s probably also fair to say that, despite this conceptual knowledge, most leaders still hand over the reins of L&D to someone else.
 They have to, obviously, in terms of workload.
 But, this effectively de-prioritizes L&D and it takes real effort to ensure the outcomes of the L&D function aren’t therefore polarised from one department to another.